FairwindsOps/insights-docs/docs/technical-details/reports/aws-costs.md

 * **database**: the database created on AWS Glue Data
 * **table**: aws cur report name
 * **tagkey**: tag key is the tag used on EC2 to indicate that it's a cluster node.
 Ex: KubernetesCluster (in case of Kops).
 The column name in Athena has a prefix resource_tags_user_.
 Also AWS applies pascal camel to split
-* **tagprefix**: tag prefix is a prefix AWS adds to your tag in order to create Athena column.
+* **tagprefix**: tagprefix is a prefix AWS adds to your tag in order to create Athena column.
+In this example the column in Athena will be: resource_tags_user_kubernetes_cluster.
 Ex: KubernetesCluster (in case of Kops).
 The column name in Athena has a prefix resource_tags_user_.
 Also AWS applies pascal camel to split the tag name.
 In this example the column in Athena will be: resource_tags_user_kubernetes_cluster.
 In the case you are using a tag provided by AWS the prefix can be a little bit different like resource_tags_.